cryptimeleon/cryptimeleon.github.io/contributors/setup.md

 Composite builds have the advantage of not requiring you to manually install the project each time you want to test its changes.
 Instead, the dependencies will automatically be newly built when required.
+Furthermore, IDEs such as IntelliJ IDEA have special support for composite builds, allowing you to view the sources for any dependencies included in the composite build.

-This is recommended over the local installation approach.
-More info on this [here]({% link contributors/composite-builds.md %})
+We recommend using composite builds over the local installation approach.
+More info on this [here]({% link contributors/composite-builds.md %}).

 ### Local Installation